ddellacosta/haskell-learning-resources/README.md

 ### [What I Wish I Knew When Learning Haskell](http://dev.stephendiehl.com/hask/)

-One of my favorite references for Haskell, especially useful as an "advanced Beginner" or intermediate Haskell programmer.
+One of my favorite references for Haskell, especially useful as an "advanced beginner" or intermediate Haskell programmer.
 Worth checking out his section on monads before approaching this topic for some guidance on how to think about this contentious, overblown topic.
 Also see his summaries of various GHC extensions--useful for getting a